About Long COVID

 - Seeking treatment for COVID-19 if eligible.
 This can help prevent people with COVID-19 from becoming very sick

-If you need help related to Long COVID, VDH’s Care Resource Coordination Program may be able to connect you to local resources.
-Support may include connecting you to health care, disability resources, food assistance, utilities assistance, and health insurance benefits.
+If you need support related to Long COVID, VDH’s Care Resource Coordination Program may be able to connect you to local resources.
+Support may include connecting you to healthcare, disability resources, food assistance, utilities assistance, and health insurance benefits.
 For more information, visit VDH’s Care Resource Coordination webpage.

 Research Studies